Aortic Valve Regurgitation

-Valve replacement surgery can fix aortic valve regurgitation.
-Surgery to repair the aortic valve, instead of replacing it, is not commonly done.
-Having surgery is a big decision.
-To help decide when you need surgery, you and your doctor will look at your overall health, your heart health, and how severe your regurgitation is.
+To help decide if you want surgery, you and your doctor will look at your overall health, your heart health, and how bad your regurgitation is.

 - Your symptoms, if you have any.

-- Your ejection fraction (how much blood your heart is pumping out to your body).
+- Your ejection fraction.
+This is how much blood your heart is pumping out to your body.